 Where appropriate, the developer should provide an appropriate level of reforestation to replace desirable trees that are damaged or removed.
-The Town should develop a list of recommended trees for planting in urban/suburban areas.
-Consider transplanting smaller desirable specimen trees on the site, that may be severely damaged by construction - it may be reasonable to move trees up to 8 inches in diameter with the right methods.
+Consider transplanting smaller desirable trees on the site that may be severely damaged by construction - it may be reasonable to move trees up to 8 inches in diameter with the right methods.